sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 ## 047_Machine Learning

-- Overview of AI, ML & DL
-- What is Artificial Intelligence?
-- What is Machine Learning?
-- What is Deep Learning?
-- Artificial Intelligence (AI)
-- How Does AI Work?
-- Components of AI
-- Why is Artificial Intelligence Important?
-- What are the Advantages and Disadvantages of Artificial Intelligence?
-- What are the 4 Types of Artificial Intelligence?
-- What are Examples of AI Technology and How Is It Used Today?
-- Google Maps and Ride-Hailing Applications
-- Face Detection and Recognition
-- Text Editors or Autocorrect
-- Chatbots
-- Online-Payments
-- Search and Recommendation Algorithms
-- Digital Assistants
-- Social Media
-- Healthcare
-- Gaming
-- Online Ads Network
-- Banking and Finance
-- Smart Home Devices
-- Security and Surveillance
-- Smart Keyboard Apps
-- Smart Speakers
-- E-Commerce
-- Smart Email Apps
-- Music and Media Streaming Service
-- Space Exploration
-- What are the Applications of AI?
-- AI in Healthcare
-- AI in Business
-- AI in Education
-- AI in Finance
-- AI in Law
-- AI in Manufacturing
-- AI in Banking
-- AI in Transportation
-- AI in Security
-- Augmented Intelligence vs. Artificial Intelligence
-- Ethical Use of Artificial Intelligence
-- Cognitive Computing and AI
-- What is the History of AI?
-- AI as a Service
-- Machine Learning
-- Why is Machine Learning Getting So Much Attention Recently?
-- How is Machine Learning different from Automation?
-- What Tools are used in Machine Learning?
-- What are the Kind of Problems which can be Solved using Machine Learning?
-- What are the Different Algorithms used in Machine Learning?
-- How much Data is Required to Train a Machine Learning Model?
-- What Kind of Data is Required to Train a Machine Learning Model?
-- What are the Steps Involved in Building Machine Learning Models?
-- What are Some of the Latest Achievements and Developments in Machine Learning?
-- How Good are the Machines Currently?
-- What are Some of the Challenges in the Adoption of Machine Learning?
-- Is Machine Learning a Complete Black Box?
+1. Overview of AI, ML & DL\
+    1. Introduction
+    2. What is Artificial Intelligence?
+    3. What is Machine Learning?
+    4. What is Deep Learning?

+2. Artificial Intelligence (AI)
+    1. Introduction
+    2. History
+    3. How Does it Work?
+    4. Components
+    5. Why is it Important?
+    6. Advantages and Disadvantages
+    7. Four Types of AI
+    8. Examples of AI Technology and How It's Being Used
+        1. Google Maps and Ride-Hailing Applications
+        2. Face Detection and Recognition
+        3. Text Editors or Autocorrect
+        4. Chatbots
+        5. Online-Payments
+        6. Search and Recommendation Algorithms
+        7. Digital Assistants
+        8. Social Media
+        9. Healthcare
+        10. Gaming
+        11. Online Ads Network
+        12. Banking and Finance
+        13. Smart Home Devices
+        14. Security and Surveillance
+        15. Smart Keyboard Apps
+        16. Smart Speakers
+        17. E-Commerce
+        18. Smart Email Apps
+        19. Music and Media Streaming Service
+        20. Space Exploration
+    9. Applications of AI
+        1. Healthcare
+        2. Business
+        3. Education
+        4. Finance
+        5. Law
+        6. Manufacturing
+        7. Banking
+        8. Transportation
+        9. Security
+    10. Augmented Intelligence vs. AI
+    11. Ethical Use
+    12. Cognitive Computing and AI
+    13. AI as a Service

+3. Machine Learning
+    1. Why is it getting so much Attention recently?
+    2. ML vs Automation
+    3. Tools Used
+    4. Problems Solved using ML
+    5. Different Algorithms Used
+    6. How much Data is Required to Train a ML Model?
+    7. What Kind of Data is Required to Train a ML Model?
+    8. What are the Steps Involved in Building ML Models?
+    9. Latest Achievements and Developments
+    10. How Good are the Machines Currently?
+    11. Challenges in the Adoption of ML
+    12. Is ML a Complete Black Box?